Griefed/ServerPackCreator/README.md

   -e INCLUDESERVERPROPERTIES=true \
   -e INCLUDESTARTSCRIPTS=true \
   -e INCLUDEZIPCREATION=true \
-  -v /host/path/to/config:/config `# Where the bot-conf will be stored` \
-  -v /host/path/to/modpack:/data `# Path to the data directory where the generated modpacks/server packs will be available` \
+  -v /host/path/to/data:/data `# Path to the data directory where the generated modpacks/server packs will be available` \
   --restart no \
   griefed/serverpackcreator:latest
 ```